 Making a lot of soup lately… It calms me drinking soup during this quarantine.
 I can feel the bone broth nutrients hitting my system and I’m immediately calmed knowing that I’m putting ingredients in my body that are good for me.

 Good for my gut, for my mind and took no time at all to make.

 This soup has a very, very low amount of carbs and sugar.
 Asparagus, besides the obvious potty humor you could insert here, has almost no faults.
-Using half and half to keep the soup creamy and choosing bone broth, all keeps the calories down as well.
+Using half and half or heavy whipping cream to keep the soup creamy and choosing bone broth, all keeps the calories down as well.
 You could choose to substitute cashews for the half and half if you don’t do well with dairy.
 I use the soup maker I’ve referenced in my past Soup posts (check for the link therein) or, just use your regular preferred method.

 You Will Need:

 - Asparagus (depending on the amount of people you are feeding.
 I used 20 stems of asparagus for 3 servings)